LauraMG12/Bankist/README.md

 # Bankist
-It is a bank web page which forms part from a Udemy JavaScript course.
+It is a bank web page which forms part from an Udemy JavaScript course about advanced DOM.